chuanzhidong/chuanzhidong.github.io/_pages/resume.md

 ------
 * **Academic Services**
   * Associate member of American Society of Civil Engineers (ASCE)
+  * Member of Society for Experimental Mechanics (SEM)
   * Secretary of Computer Vision and Laser Vibrometry Technical Division of Society for Experimental Mechanics (SEM)
   * Committee member of Dynamics of Civil Structures Technical Division of Society for Experimental Mechanics (SEM)
   * Friend of Transportation Research Board (TRB) Committee of National Academies of Science and Engineering: Committee AFF 40 Field testing and NDE of Transportation Structures